SevenSpheres/atnf-pulsars/README.md

 The data file necessary to generate the catalog is included in this repository as *atnf_pulsars.csv*, but if you want to download it yourself (for example, if the database is updated), here are instructions to do so:
-- Go to the ATNF pulsar database and select "Name", "JName", "RaJD", "DecJD", "P0", "Dist".
+- Go to the ATNF pulsar database and select "Name", "JName", "RAJD", "DecJD", "P0", "Dist".
 - Under "Tabular output", select "Long csv with errors", then click "Display tabular pulsar data".
 - Copy the output, remove the second line (`;;;;;(deg);;(deg);;(s);;;(kpc);`), replace semicolons with commas, and save as *atnf_pulsars.csv*.
   - This can be done in a text editor by replacing semicolons with commas, or in Excel through "Data" -> "Text to Columns", and then saving the file with the appropriate extension.